Abhishek-Birada/javascript/README.md

         The name of the arguments can be anything, but their order cannot be changed.
         Return value of callback function is ignored. forEach only returns undefined.
+		we cannot use break,continue in forEach.
+		forEach accepts only synchronous function, it does not wait for promises.
 7.array.filter(callback function) or filter(callback function,this(optional):
      callback function - it can be arrow function or  anonymus function.
      The arguments of callback function are element, index,array.